 - develop and evaluate collaborative interventions that improve health and prevent disease; and

 - implement educational programs for a wide variety of medical professionals.

 Established in 1966 as the Department of Community Health Sciences, the department took an early leadership role in developing strategies to improve the health of people in their communities.
 Today, the department is a diverse collection of clinical, educational, and research programs that seek ways to improve population health and health care delivery.

-- Wellness and Learning
+- Wellness and Compassion

 - Respect and Integrity